avitalRubin/DevOps-Course/Docker/README.md

 In order to achieve this, I created a Dockerfile that using tomcat docker image, copying the application artifact to the suitable directory inside the container.

-In addition, In order to manage the tomcat access users, I copied some config files (- tomcat-users.xml and context.xml.) into the container.
+In addition, In order to manage the tomcat access users, I replaced some default config files with my edited ones, (- tomcat-users.xml and context.xml.) - inside the container.